THE UNIVERSAL NUTRIENT

 WHAT DOES IODINE DO?

 - Iodine is required to synthesize thyroid hormones.
-These hormones regulate metabolism, oxygenation, and energy production.
-When we are, iodine deficient we can feel sluggish and lack energy.
+These hormones regulate metabolism, oxygenation and energy production.
+When we are iodine-deficient, we can lack energy and can feel sluggish.

-- Iodine helps prevent metabolic weight gain and helps maintain a healthier weight and energy level.
-Iodine can fire up the metabolism so it can be much easier to burn calories.
+- Iodine helps prevent metabolic weight gain and helps maintain healthier weight and energy levels.

-- Iodine helps regulate hormone production and balance estrogen production in the ovaries in females and adrenal tissues in men that can stimulate the development and progression of hormone-related cancers, such as breast, ovarian, uterine, cervical, and prostate.
+- Iodine helps regulate hormone production and balance estrogen production in the ovaries in females and adrenal tissues in men, which can stimulate the development and progression of hormone-related cancers such as breast, ovarian, uterine, cervical and prostate cancers.

 - Estrogen dominance in both men and women is dramatically increased in iodine-deficient, hypothyroid states.
 Estrogen dominance also appears to be a significant risk factor in the development of hormone-related cancers.

-- Incidence of hormone-related Cancers – breast, ovarian, uterine, prostate, and cervical, as well as stomach, lung, esophagus, thyroid, and throat cancers are markedly increased in iodine-deficient patients.
+- Incidence of hormone-related cancers (breast, ovarian, uterine, prostate and cervical) and stomach, lung, esophagus, thyroid and throat cancer are markedly increased in iodine-deficient patients.

-- Incidence of goiter (enlargement of the thyroid gland because of iodine deficiencies) and breast and prostate cancer have a direct relationship.
-Two studies done in Iceland and Japan—populations with high iodine intake—have a much lower incidence of breast and prostate cancer and goiter compared to other populations.
+- Incidence of goiter (enlargement of the thyroid gland because of iodine deficiency) and breast and prostate cancers, have a direct relationship with iodine levels.
+Two studies done in Iceland and Japan—populations with high iodine intake—have shown a much lower incidence of breast and prostate cancers and goiter compared to other populations.

-- Iodine helps prevent fibrocystic breast diseases and is used successfully to treat fibrocystic diseases, such as uterine fibroids and ovarian cysts.
+- Iodine helps prevent fibrocystic breast disease and is used successfully to treat fibrocystic diseases such as uterine fibroids and ovarian cysts.

-- Iodine sufficiency can help prevent or alleviate symptoms of Metabolic Syndrome starting with the Hallmark Hypothyroidism.
-Clinical studies show a direct correlation between iodine deficiency and the cascade of other diseases related to Metabolic Syndrome, such as diabetes, heart disease, and cancer.
+- Iodine sufficiency can help prevent or alleviate symptoms of metabolic syndrome starting with the hallmark: hypothyroidism.
+Clinical studies show a direct correlation between iodine deficiency and the cascade of other diseases related to metabolic syndromes such as diabetes, heart disease and cancer.

 - Iodine helps prevent urinary tract infections (UTIs).

-- Iodine helps prevent and treats H. pylori – a bacterial infection of the stomach that has been connected with ulcers and gastric cancer.
+- Iodine treats and helps prevent h.
+Pylori—a bacterial infection of the stomach—that has been connected with ulcers and gastric cancer.

-- Pregnant women who had higher iodine levels showed a decrease in SIDS and a higher childhood survival rate.
+- Children born to women with higher iodine levels showed a decrease in SIDS (Sudden Infant Death Syndrome) and a higher childhood survival rate.

-- Iodine helps make us smarter.
-It promotes sharp thinking, mental focus, cognitive functioning, and helps eliminate brain fog in adults.
+- Iodine can even make us smarter as it promotes sharp thinking, mental focus, cognitive functioning, and helps eliminate brain fog in adults.

 - Iodine makes children smarter.
 Iodine is essential for normal growth and development of children.
-Pregnant women who are iodine deficient have children with greater risk of mental development issues.
-A study showed a 15-point reduction in children’s IQs when pregnant women are iodine deficient.
+Pregnant women who are iodine-deficient have children with a greater risk of mental development issues.
+A study showed a 15-point reduction in children’s IQ when pregnant women were iodine-deficient.

 - Iodine helps support proper fetal development and growth along with speech and hearing development.

-- The percentage of pregnant women with iodine deficiency increased 690% between NHANES I (1974) and NHANES II (2000) Studies.
-It is well-known a low maternal iodine level in fetal development is associated with higher levels of cretinism, mental retardation, autism, ADD, SIDS, ALS, and other Myelin disorders.
+- The percentage of pregnant women with iodine deficiency increased 690% between the NHANES I (1974) and NHANES ii (2000) studies.
+It is well-known that a low maternal iodine level in fetal development is associated with higher levels of cretinism, mental development issues, autism, ADD, SIDS, ALS and other myelin disorders.

 - Pregnant women who have adequate iodine are also less likely to experience high blood pressure during pregnancy.

-- Iodine can help prevent and treat endometriosis, uterine fibroids, and ovarian cysts often related to hormonal imbalance and dysfunction.
+- Iodine can help prevent and treat endometriosis, uterine fibroids and ovarian cysts related to hormonal imbalance and dysfunction.